Keninjavelas/Landing-Page/docs/SETUP_GUIDE.md

 ## 🌍 Domain Configuration

-Replace `your-portfolio-domain.com` with your actual domain:
+Replace `landing-page-sandy-alpha-26.vercel.app` with your custom domain if you have one:

 ```bash
 # Find and replace in these files: